The Many Benefits of Apple Cider Vinegar

-Unfiltered, organic, apple cider vinegar is nutrient rich, containing a substance referred to as the “mother,” which includes strands of proteins, friendly bacteria and enzymes that give it a cobweb like, cloudy appearance.
+Unfiltered, organic, apple cider vinegar is nutrient rich.
+This contains a substance referred to as the “mother”.
+Included are strands of proteins, friendly bacteria and enzymes that give it a cobweb like, cloudy appearance.
 Many believe that it’s the “mother” that delivers most of the health benefits.

 The Key Role of Apples in Apple Cider Vinegar

-Apples have long been known for their health benefits which include, but are not limited to reducing the risk of asthma, cancer and cardiovascular disease.
+Apples have long been known for their health benefits.
+These include, but are not limited to reducing the risk of asthma, cancer and cardiovascular disease.
 Research has also indicated that consuming apples improves the intestinal environment.
 In addition, apples contain several phytochemicals that work as antioxidants.
 These phytochemicals have also been found to be successful at lowering cholesterol and suppressing cancer cell proliferation.

 Health Related Benefits of Apple Cider Vinegar

-Apple cider vinegar contains healthy ingredients that include vitamins, including vitamins B and C, minerals, amino acids, acetic acid, citric acid, magnesium and polyphenolic compounds, all key elements for optimal health.
+Apple cider vinegar contains healthy ingredients.
+These include vitamins B and C, minerals, amino acids, acetic acid, citric acid, magnesium and polyphenolic compounds.
+All key elements for optimal health.
 Following are additional health benefits of this powerful vinegar option.

 Disease Fighting Properties

 The high concentration of beneficial ingredients in apple cider vinegar helps prevent disease by combating oxidative stress.
-This type of stress is caused by free radical toxins found in food, water and the environment that burdens the body.
+This type of stress is caused by free radical toxins found in food, water.
+Also, in the environment that burdens the body.
 In a healthy body, free radical production is counteracted by antioxidant activity.
-If this balance is negatively affected, you’ll experience more free radicals than healthy antioxidant activity, with the result being oxidative stress.
+If this balance is negatively affected, you’ll experience more free radicals than healthy antioxidant activity.
+Thus, resulting in oxidative stress.
 This imbalance will ultimately result in disease.
-It appears that apple cider vinegar may have the potential to help the body maintain a healthy balance by adding antioxidant rich vitamins and enzymes, encouraging good health.
+It appears that apple cider vinegar has the potential to help the body maintain a healthy balance.
+This is done by adding antioxidant rich vitamins and enzymes which encourages good health.

 Having a healthy liver and kidneys is crucial when it comes to sustaining optimum health and a quality life.
-Apple cider vinegar can help protect the kidneys and liver by supporting the body’s detoxification pathways and battle the constant bombardment of chemicals we all face environmentally.
+Apple cider vinegar can help protect the kidneys and liver by supporting the body’s detoxification pathways.
+Also, battles the constant bombardment of chemicals we all face environmentally.

 When Candida is out of balance, it can trigger a yeast infection or overgrowth in the stomach.
-When the balance of good and bad bacteria in the stomach and intestines is disrupted by poor food choices and/or antibiotic medications, Candida can accumulate in the GI tract and grow uncontrollably.
-When this happens, Candida can result in numerous symptoms, including fatigue, irritability, sugar cravings, digestive issues and poor memory.
-It’s important to note that apple cider vinegar is the only kind of vinegar recommended to fight Candida because of its probiotic and other gut health enhancing elements.
+The balance of good and bad bacteria in the stomach and intestines is disrupted by many things.
+For instance, poor food choices and/or antibiotic medications.
+Candida can accumulate in the GI tract and grow uncontrollably.
+Thus, candida can result in numerous symptoms, including fatigue, irritability, sugar cravings, digestive issues and poor memory.
+It’s important to note that apple cider vinegar is the only kind of vinegar recommended to fight Candida.
+This is because of its probiotic and other gut health enhancing elements.

 Fights the Common Cold

 There are several ways to take advantage of apple cider vinegar’s anti-microbial benefits.
-When diluted with warm water, apple cider vinegar can help relieve a scratchy sore throat when used as a gargling solution.
+When diluted with warm water, it can help relieve a scratchy sore throat when used as a gargling solution.
 The acetic acid in the vinegar also fights bacteria and germs that make us feel sick.

 Melts Belly Fat (and Hip Fat)